 The initial acquisition cost of a jet is significant, but it's truly just the tip of the iceberg.
 Many first-time buyers are surprised by the substantial fixed costs that come with ownership, regardless of how often the plane flies.
 These include crew salaries, hangar fees, insurance, and pilot training—expenses that add up quickly.
 Opting for a private jet charter allows you to enjoy the benefits of private travel without the hefty upfront investment and ongoing financial commitments of full ownership.
 It’s a way to access the luxury and convenience of private flight while sidestepping the long-term financial responsibilities that catch many new owners off guard.

-Myth: Owning is Always Cheaper Than Chartering
+Myth: Owning a Jet is Always Cheaper Than Chartering

 It’s a common assumption that if you fly frequently, owning a jet will be more cost-effective than chartering on a per-trip basis.
 However, this isn't always the case.
 The math depends heavily on your annual flight hours.
 For many, chartering remains the more economical choice, providing access to a diverse fleet without the burden of fixed costs.
 For those who do fly enough to justify a purchase, a smart ownership strategy is key.
 Partnering with a management company can help offset your expenses by chartering your aircraft to other clients when you aren't using it, generating revenue that directly reduces your bottom line.